buildkite-plugins/junit-annotate-buildkite-plugin/README.md

 Include the specified number of slowest tests in the annotation.
 The annotation will always be shown.

+### `max-failures-reported` (optional)
+Default: `0`

+Include the specified number of slowest tests in the annotation.
+The annotation will always be shown.

 ## Developing

 To test the plugin hooks (in Bash) and the junit parser (in Ruby):